spokestack/spokestack.io/content/docs/iOS/tts.md

 In this example, `self` implements the `TextToSpeechDelegate` protocol, which utilizes the delegate pattern to forward TTS events to your app.

-We also use the default credentials for `SpeechConfiguration.apiId` and `SpeechConfiguration.apiSecret` are set to public values that let you try Spokestack TTS without creating an account.
+We also use the default credentials for `SpeechConfiguration.apiId` and `SpeechConfiguration.apiSecret`, which are set to public values that let you try Spokestack TTS without creating an account.
 [Create an account](/create) or [sign in](/login) to get your own free API credentials and access to additional features!

 ## Generating the audio

-Generating a URL to a audio stream of a tts synthesized voice is just a single method in Spokestack!
+Generating a URL to an audio stream of a TTS synthesized voice is just a single method in Spokestack!

 ```swift
 tts.synthesize(TextToSpeechInput("Here I am, a brain the size of a planet."))